wharvex/DebugJournal/Entry1/README.md

 Run a newly-created TomEE Dynamic Web Project (DWP) **_with a JPA facet_** in Eclipse.

 It is newly-created in the sense that it does not have any static homepage, it does not have a servlet, it does not even have a main Java package.
-I completed the DWP creation wizard, closed the project, closed Eclipse, opened Eclipse, opened the project, and then tried to run it.
+I completed the DWP creation wizard and then immediately tried to run it.

 ### Goal achieved?